antonilol/btc_stuff/README.md

 **(!)
 Use at your own risk, only use on the mainnet if you are 100% certain it works the way you want or funds can be lost! (!)**

+Developed mostly using Bitcoin Core v23, some older ones could expect v22 RPCs

 ### Example usage

+Note: this example still works for some files, but is subject to change

 Requirements:
 Make sure to have